 If only a small portion of crops fail, we will compensate for the failed crops by filling your share with other crops grown and that are ready for harvest at that time.
 We grow a large diversity of crops for this reason, so if one things suffers, there is something else that is thriving.

-In addition to our CSA, our farm sells to farmers markets, local restaurants, and wholesale distributors.
+In addition to our CSA, our farm sells to local restaurants, and wholesale distributors.
 Please note that we produce some items in greater abundance for our other outlets, just as we grow some items in greater abundance for our CSA members.

 Periodically throughout the season we will offer bulk vegetables for sale at wholesale prices for those in our community interested in canning and preserving.
 These case quantities will not be included as part of your regular CSA share.
 If you are interested in purchasing smaller quantities of "extra" vegetables on top of your CSA share, we recommend you visit us at one of the weekly farmer's markets we attend or visit our farm stand where as a valued CSA member you will receive 10% off your total.